hughbien/notebook/sense_of_style.md

 Minimize abstractions.
 Don't write about what cannot be seen with the eye unless you have to.

+Use classic style.
+As the writer, you know something about the world.
+The reader is your equal, but does not notice what you notice yet.
+Point it out to them.

 # The Curse Of Knowledge

 As a writer, you're writing for someone else who does not know something that you know.